Let’s hear it for kefir as a natural treatment for microscopic colitis: This stuff works!

 If you want to go the natural route with microscopic colitis treatment, I urge you to try kefir.

-This is a probiotic drink — but wait — perhaps you’ve already tried probiotics in pill form to naturally treat your microscopic colitis.
+Perhaps you’ve already tried probiotics in pill form to naturally treat your microscopic colitis.

 And they probably had no effect whatsoever.
 Don’t let this fool you!